blessymoses/PySpark/Spark-The-Definitive-Guide.md

 - If you are running in local mode, this will be http://localhost:4040.
 - The Spark UI displays information on the state of your Spark jobs, its environment, and cluster state.
 - `A Spark job represents a set of transformations triggered by an individual action, and you can monitor that job from the Spark UI`.
+## DataFrames and SQL
+- `With Spark SQL, you can register any DataFrame as a table or view (a temporary table) and query it using pure SQL`.
+- There is no performance difference between writing SQL queries or writing DataFrame code, they both “compile” to the same underlying plan that we specify in DataFrame code.
+- You can make any DataFrame into a table or view with one simple method call: df.`createOrReplaceTempView`("flight_data_2015_view")
+- The `execution plan is a directed acyclic graph (DAG) of transformations`, each resulting in a new immutable DataFrame, on which we call an action to generate a result.
 ```python
 myRange = spark.range(1000).toDF("number")